Fox McCloud

-is a character and the main protagonist of Nintendo's Star Fox series.
+Fox McCloud (フォックス・マクラウド, Fokkusu Makuraudo) is the main protagonist of Nintendo's Star Fox series.
 He is an anthropomorphic red fox created by Shigeru Miyamoto and designed by Takaya Imamura.
-He was introduced as the sole playable character in the original 1993 video game Star Fox.
-From each game, to varying extents depending on the entry, the player controls Fox in his Arwing.
-He is the leader of the Star Fox team and is joined by his wingmates during various missions.

-Fox is the protagonist of several Star Fox games, comics, and other media.
-He has been featured in several other game franchises, including as a playable character in every installment of the Super Smash Bros. series.
-Fox has received a positive critical response, though his portrayal in the Super Smash Bros. series divided critics.
+Fox first appeared as the playable character in the 1993 video game Star Fox.
+Across the series, the player controls Fox as he pilots his spacecraft, the Arwing, with gameplay varying by title.
+He serves as the leader of the Star Fox team, undertaking missions alongside his teammates.
+Fox has appeared in other video game franchises, including as a playable character in the Super Smash Bros. fighting games.
+In the 2026 film The Super Mario Galaxy Movie, he is voiced by actor Glen Powell.